 In 2016 she began targeting her efforts to the +350,000 members of the Greater New Orleans Community whom she serves daily through the New Orleans Business Alliance as Vice President, Performance Management & Strategy.
 Alejandra remains connected to the Latin community via the Hispanic Chamber of Commerce of Louisiana and also by writing a monthly bilingual column with VIVA NOLA Magazine.

-In the last year she has also received 4 different awards that recognize her work including the IEDC Young Economic Development Professional of the Year, the Biz New Orleans Magazine New & Notables Recognition, the Best Millennial in Economic Development and the “Excelencia” Young Leader Award by the Hispanic Chamber of Commerce of Louisiana.
+In the last year she has also received 4 different awards that recognize her work including the IEDC Young Economic Development Professional of the Year, the Biz New Orleans Magazine New & Notables Recognition, the Best Millennial in Economic Development and the “Excelencia” Young Leader Award by the Hispanic Chamber of Commerce of Louisiana, Stevie Award for Female Innovator of the Year, Most Innovative Woman of the Year, Woman of the Year and Female Executive of the Year.